microsoft/Tradable-Digital-Assets-Solution-Accelerator/README.md

 This folder contains the .net Solution that contains the API services that provide the funcionality to Sign up and Login to users, Catalog and Products and Gifts Manage like Digital Assets.

 ## Links
+Hosteds Site:
+* [Tradable Digital Assets Solution Accelerator](http://40.91.114.29/swagger/index.html), you can use scripts to consume the endpoints.

-Hosted Site: [Tradable Digital Assets Solution Accelerator](http://healthcare-apphosting.southcentralus.cloudapp.azure.com/login), you can use scripts to consume the endpoints.
+* [Tradable Digital Assets Solution Accelerator](http://40.91.73.177/swagger/index.html), you can use scripts to consume the endpoints.

 ## License
 Copyright (c) Microsoft Corporation